 - Domestic coal production will continue to substantially fall short of the domestic demand.
-This shortfall, by all indications, will increase further over time. - Domestic gas production is unlikely to increase significantly over the present level, unless some discovery of new big fields takes place in the near future. - The reliance on imported coal for power generation has continued to increase, but new restrictions and policies in the main coal exporting countries like Australia and Indonesia will seriously limit the coal import capacity of the country.
+This shortfall, by all indications, will increase further over time. - Domestic gas production is unlikely to increase significantly over the present level, unless some discovery of new big fields takes place in the near future.
+While shale gas could be looked at as an option, the high requirement of water and the possibility of water table contamination will significantly affect the development of this resource in India. - The reliance on imported coal for power generation has continued to increase, but new restrictions and policies in the main coal exporting countries like Australia and Indonesia will seriously limit the coal import capacity of the country.
+Further, the increase of coal consumption in Europe which was witnessed in the recent months is likely to impact the global coal markets, at least in the medium term.
+This will affect the overall trajectory of coal prices.